kernelci/lava-docker/README.md

 This produce a backup-20180704_1206 directory
 For restoring this backup, simply cp backup-20180704_1206/* output/local/master/backup/

+## Upgrading from a previous lava-docker
+For upgrading between two LAVA version, the only method is:
+- backup data with ./backup.sh (See Backups / restore)
+- checkout the new lava-docker and a your boards.yaml
+- run lavalab-gen.py
+- copy your backup data in output/yourhost/master/backup directory
+- build and run docker-compose

 ## Security
 Note that this container provides defaults which are unsecure.
 If you plan on deploying this in a production enviroment please consider the following items: